Lower Bounds on Intersection Families for Certain Graphs: On the Optimality of the P4 Bound

 \begin{conj}[Alon-Spencer \cite{AlonSpencer2016}] There exists some constant $\epsilon > 0$ such that if $H$ is a fixed graph that is not a star-forest and $\mathcal F$ is an $H$-intersecting family on $K_t$, then

 \end{conj}

 A proof of Conjecture \ref{conj:p4_optimal} would completely resolve this conjecture.
-The reasoning is that any graph $H$ that is not a star-forest must contain an induced copy of either $K_3$ or $P_4$. \begin{itemize} \item If $H$ contains an induced $K_3$, any $H$-intersecting family $\mathcal{F}$ is also a $K_3$-intersecting family.
-Thus, $|\mathcal{F}|$ is bounded by the known maximum size for $K_3$, which is $\frac{1}{8} \cdot 2^{\binom n2}$, as proved by Ellis, Filmus, and Friedgut \cite{ellis-filmus-friedgut}. \item If $H$ is triangle-free but contains an induced $P_4$, any $H$-intersecting family $\mathcal{F}$ is also a $P_4$-intersecting family.
-If Conjecture \ref{conj:p4_optimal} holds, $|\mathcal{F}|$ would be bounded by $\frac{17}{128} \cdot 2^{\binom n2}$. \end{itemize} Since both established bounds ($\frac{1}{8} = \frac{16}{128}$ and the conjectured $\frac{17}{128}$) are strictly less than $\frac{1}{2}$, a proof of Conjecture \ref{conj:p4_optimal} would confirm the Alon-Spencer conjecture.
+The reasoning is that any graph $H$ that is not a star-forest must contain $K_3$ or $P_4$ as a subgraph. \begin{itemize} \item If $H$ contains $K_3$, any $H$-intersecting family $\mathcal{F}$ is also a $K_3$-intersecting family.
+Thus, $|\mathcal{F}|$ is bounded by the known maximum size for $K_3$, which is $\frac{1}{8} \cdot 2^{\binom n2}$, as proved by Ellis, Filmus, and Friedgut \cite{ellis-filmus-friedgut}. \item If $H$ is triangle-free but contains $P_4$, any $H$-intersecting family $\mathcal{F}$ is also a $P_4$-intersecting family.
+If Conjecture \ref{conj:p4_optimal} holds, $|\mathcal{F}|$ would be bounded by $\frac{17}{128} \cdot 2^{\binom n2}$. \end{itemize} Since both bounds (the established $\frac{1}{8} = \frac{16}{128}$ and the conjectured $\frac{17}{128}$) are strictly less than $\frac{1}{2}$, a proof of Conjecture \ref{conj:p4_optimal} would confirm the Alon-Spencer conjecture.

 As partial evidence supporting Conjecture \ref{conj:p4_optimal}, we performed a computational search for denser constructions on small host graphs.
 This search yielded no constructions outperforming the Christofides bound.
 We summarize our findings as follows.